 Here are answers to some of our most frequently asked questions.
 If you don't see your question answered here, feel free to fill out the contact form below!

 We do not offer a terminal MA degree.
 All of our students are admitted with the expectation that they will work towards the Ph.D.
-Those entering the program without an MA in Sociology will earn an MA as they work towards Ph.D.
+Those entering the program without an MA in Sociology will have the opportunity to earn an MA as they work towards Ph.D.
 All students should apply to the Ph.D program, even if they do not hold an MA.

 The General Test.
 The GRE Sociology Subject test is not required.

-As part of the online application, GRE scores, and TOEFL for international applicants, you must provide transcripts for ALL colleges and universities you have attended, a statement of purpose, writing sample and 3 letters of reference.
+As part of the online application, GRE scores, and TOEFL for international applicants, you must provide transcripts for ALL colleges and universities you have attended, a statement of purpose, CV or resume, writing sample and 3 letters of reference.

 All incoming students must start in the fall.